kanglicheng/code-school/rails/projects/ninety_nine_cats_i/README.md

 * Your edit view duplicates your new view.
 Let's unify the two.
 * Copy your edit view to a partial named `_form`.
-* Make sure you are passing `@cat` into your partial as an attribute like so: `<%= render 'form', cat: @cat %>`
+* Make sure you are passing `@cat` into your partial as a local variable like so: `<%= render 'form', cat: @cat %>`
-  * We do not want to use instance variables in our partials because it promotes **coupling** between our partial and the views that render them.
-By passing in the instance variable as an attribute, we keep our code DRY and prevent bugs should we ever decide to refactor.
+  * We do not want to use instance variables in our partials because it promotes **coupling** between our partial and the controllers that render it.
+By passing in the instance variable as a local variable, we keep our code DRY and prevent bugs should we ever decide to refactor.
   * It also gives us the flexibility to pass different variables depending on the context (for example, using `@cats[idx]` if we were to use this partial in the index view.)
 * Change your edit view to render the partial, passing in a local named `cat`.
 Everything should still work.